-Pressing the - button will extract the event video and display the first image of the event.
+Pressing the button will extract the event video and display the first image of the event.
 Pressing the PLAY/PAUSE button will start playing the "event" video segment.
-Pressing STOP returns to live monitoring.
-Pressing SEARCH returns to the Event Log.
+Pressing EARCH/STOP returns to live monitoring.
+Pressing MENU returns to the Event Log.

-You can also narrow your event search by selecting Query... and setting up the new search condition.
+You can also narrow your event search by selecting the Query... button and setting up the new search condition.

-Figure 80 - Event Search (by Camera) screen.
+Figure 83 - Event Search (by Camera) screen.

-Figure 81 - Event Search (by Event) screen.
+Figure 84 - Event Search (by Event) screen.

-Highlight the box beside Search by and press the 🖃 button to toggle between Camera and Event.
+Highlight the box beside Search by and press the 🗗 button to toggle between Camera and Event.